peteratspidey/workshop/day_6.md

    - `reads` - to check the quality of the file (select quality)
    - `FASTA/FASTQ` - to download the fastq file
-***check on filtered to get the quality trimming and clipped to get adaptor cliping***
+***check on filtered to get the quality trimming and clipped to get adaptor cliping*** *after downloading if u got 2 file - it is paired end data , if got one file it is then single end data*

 ## open fastqc program and run file
 1. open the fastq file by using `./fastqc`
 2. go to `file` and `open` the downloaded file here for analysis
+3. save the report into html format - file -> save as
-3. if adaptor content is received then go for `trimmomatic`.
+4. if adaptor content is received then go for `trimmomatic`.

 ## download the trimmomatic
 1. go to the [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)